mehmetdayioglu/Arduino-Keypad-Keyboard/README.md

 - Connectors and wires

 ## Connection Diagram
-- Row pins and column pins are defined in the diagram.
+- Row pins and column pins are defined in the code.
 Make sure to connect the keypad matrix to these pins on the Arduino Pro Micro.

 ![11](https://github.com/user-attachments/assets/f851d687-fca5-45e9-a297-03320c17531e)